transdigiware/blockchain/glossary.md

 ## SDK
 {: #glossary-sdk}
 The Hyperledger Fabric supports two Software Development Kits (SDKs).
 A Node SDK and Java SDK.
 The Node SDK can be installed via NPM and the Java SDK via Maven.
 The SDKs have their own git repositories, that is, [Fabric Node SDK](https://github.com/hyperledger/fabric-sdk-node){: external} and  [Fabric Java SDK](https://github.com/hyperledger/fabric-sdk-java){: external}, with documentation for the available APIs.
 The Hyperledger Fabric Client SDKs enable interaction between your client application and your blockchain network.

+## Shim
+{: #glossary-shim}
+When referring to smart contracts or chaincode, the shim represents a set of Hyperledger Fabric chaincode APIs that a smart contract can use to access state variables, transaction context, and call other smart contracts.

 ## SignCert
 {: #glossary-sign-cert}